|Field of Study||Music,Technology|

 90 ECTS Credits

-Location: CIT Cork School of Music, Union Quay, Cork (primarily), and CIT Bishopstown Campus.
+Location: MTU Cork School of Music, Union Quay, Cork (primarily), and MTU Bishopstown Campus.

 Students should note that Fees quoted relate to the academic year 2020-2021 only and are subject to change on an annual basis.